rragundez/rragundez.github.io/content/timeline/work/2020-02-01-lead-data-scientist-vodafoneziggo.md

 Timeline: yes

 VodafoneZiggo is one of the biggest telecom companies in The Netherlands, it provides internet, mobile and video on demand services.
-I am currently the Lead Data Scientist for the Advanced Analytics department with 16 people, a combination of Data Scientist and Data Engineers.
+I worked as the Lead Data Scientist for the Advanced Analytics department with 16 people, a combination of Data Scientist and Data Engineers.
 Some of my accountabilities are:

 - Find, assess and kickstart use cases in the company;
 - Elevate the WoW of the team with best practices;